Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Introduction

 \subsection{Organisation of the article}

 The paper is organized as follows.
 In \autoref{section:preliminaries} we gather useful results for the rest of the paper.
-In \autoref{section:can_lift} we extend the canonical lifting theory of \cite[Appendix]{MS87} in two directions.
+In \autoref{section:can_lift} we extend the canonical lifting theory of \cite[Appendix]{MS87} in two directions and present some further construction of (log) liftings.
 In \autoref{section:def_log_lifts} we define a notion of equisingular liftings for demi-normal varieties.
-In \autoref{section:lift_index_1} we construct equisingular liftings in case $K_{X^\nu}+D$ is Cartier.
-In \autoref{section:higher_index} we reduce the construction of equisingular liftings in case $K_{X^\nu}+D$ is only $\bQ$-Cartier, to the understanding of the cases where one component of $(D^\nu,\Diff(0))$ is a rational curve with four points in the boundary.
-That case is studied in \autoref{section:4A_1}: since it is quite long, we have included a description of its content at its beginning.
+In \autoref{section:lift_index_1} we construct equisingular liftings in case where the conductor does not contain a $\mathbb{P}^1$ passing through $4A_1$-singularities.
+That remaining case is studied in \autoref{section:4A_1}: since it is quite long, we have included a description of its content at its beginning.